DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 * Go

 ## Deployment
-This command runs the service on port 7001 and mounts the local directory /media/
+This command runs the service on port 7001 and mounts the local directory /media/external/storage/data-logger to /data whic